jdrouet/jdrouet.github.io/content/posts/202503191700-search-engine-part-2.md

 type Index = Map<Term, Map<DocumentIdentifier, Count>>;
 ```

-And this would be reproduced for every index, and for every term.
+This would be reproduced across every index and term.
 When you think about the `DocumentIdentifier`, which would be a `String`, each term would have a cost of [`size_of(DocumentIdentifier)`](https://doc.rust-lang.org/std/mem/fn.size_of.html) which is **at least** equal to the size of the string (plus some bytes depending on if we use `String` or `Box<str>`).
-This doesn't scale for big documents containing many terms and big identifiers, we need to use a different approach.
+This doesn't scale well for large documents containing many terms and big identifiers, we need to use a different approach.

 ### The Collection File